GitHub Codespaces

 - Claude Code plugin installation — installs plugins listed in

 .claude/settings.json.
-Re-runs automatically when the plugin list changes. - dbt dev dataset check — advises you to run dbt: Build Init if your personal dev datasets don't exist yet (first-time only).
+Re-runs automatically when the plugin list changes. - dbt dev dataset reminder — prints a note about running dbt: Build Init for first-time setup.

 On subsequent opens (restarts, reconnects), the task re-checks each step and skips anything already configured.